Beat the coronavirus blues with free streaming, magazines, audiobooks, video games and more

 - I wouldn't call this the feel-good show we need right now, but if you don't have an HBO subscription and want to check out a notable series, the Roku Channel is currently offering Westworld season 1 for free.
 It's also available via the Apple TV app, even if you don't have an Apple TV Plus subscription.

 - What We Left Behind: Looking Back at Star Trek: Deep Space Nine: I don't hold this "middle child" Trek series in such high regard as most Trekkies (I always preferred Voyager; don't @ me), but I was definitely interested in seeing the new documentary, What We Left Behind, when it debuted last year.
-You can rent it for $2-$3 from nearly anywhere, but it's now streaming free on Tubi.
-I'm only about 30 minutes into it; once you get past the weird introduction, the interviews are pretty good.
+You can rent it for $2-$3 from nearly anywhere, but it's now streaming free on IMDb TV and Tubi.
+It's one of the weirder documentaries I've seen, but worth a watch if you're a fan.

 - Here's a freebie you don't have to "wrestle" with: Wireless carrier Cricket is offering a free three-month subscription to the WWE Network when you provide your name, email address and phone number.
 The subscription info will be delivered to you via email.
 The offer is good for new and past subscribers only; you can't apply it to an existing subscription.

-Note: This article is frequently updated to reflect the latest free entertainment deals we can find.